Josuto/monguito/README.md

 - `findById` returns an [`Optional`](https://github.com/bromne/typescript-optional#readme) value of the searched entity.
 - `findAll` returns an array including all the persisted entities, or an empty array otherwise.
-- `save` attempts to persist a given entity by either inserting or updating it.
-This function inserts the entity if it is new i.e., if the entity specifies an `id` that is `undefined`.
-Otherwise, the function updates the persisted entity with the properties of the given entity, which may be a `Partial` set of properties.
-In any case, it returns the persisted entity back to its caller.
+- `save` persists a given entity by either inserting or updating it and returns the persisted entity.
+It the entity does not specify an `id`, this function inserts the entity.
+Otherwise, this function expects the entity to exist in the collection; if it does, the function updates it.
+Otherwise, throws an exception.
+This is because trying to persist a new entity that includes a developer specified `id` represents a _system invariant violation_; only Mongoose is able to produce MongoDB identifiers to prevent `id` collisions and undesired entity updates.
 - `deleteById` deletes an entity matching the given `id` if it exists.
 When it does, the function returns `true`.
   Otherwise, it returns `false`.